libra/website/docs/community/contributing.md

 Our goal is to make contributing to the Libra project easy and transparent.

 <blockquote class="block_note">
 The Libra Core project is currently an early-stage prototype, it is undergoing rapid development.
-Before making any substantial contribution to the project, be sure to discuss it in the Discourse forum to ensure that they fit into the project roadmap.
+Before making any substantial contribution to the project, be sure to discuss it in the Discourse forum to ensure that it fits into the project roadmap.
 </blockquote>

 ## Contributing to Libra Core